Bethenny Frankel's Boyfriend Dennis Shields' Family Starts Addiction Foundation

 RadarOnline says that as a result of Dennis Shields’ accidental drug overdose, his widow Jill wants to bring attention to the epidemic.
 She has created the Dennis Shields Foundation as a source to help those at risk.

-Jill Shields along with other family members have banded together to hopefully prevent other accidental overdoses.
+Jill Shields, along with other family members, have banded together to hopefully prevent other accidental overdoses.
 Shields explains that the foundation is in its creation stages, and more information will be available soon.

 Jill and Dennis Shields were married for 26 years and split in 2016 (but had reportedly not yet divorced) and have four grown children.
-The released a statement to share that the foundation would be named for Dennis Shields on behalf of his loved ones.
+They released a statement to share that the foundation would be named after Dennis Shields.

 “In memory of our loving father, husband, and friend, Dennis Shields.”

-Dennis Shields initially met Bethenny Frankel as she was a college friend of his wife, but the two started dating after the Shields’ separated.
+Dennis Shields initially met Bethenny Frankel as she was a college friend of his wife, but the two started dating after Shields and his wife separated.
 The friendship between Frankel and Jill Shields seems to be over.

 Dealing with the sudden loss has been "painfully raw" for the #RHONY mogul.https://t.co/9IQN1IOHLJ